 Caroline Wood, Publisher and Director

-Caroline has a double degree in Art History and Psychology from Oxford Brooks University and has worked in Singapore, the United Kingdom and Australia.
-She has held various professional positions including that of Deputy Director at the Centre for Water Research (UWA).
-She was on the Board of Amnesty International (Australia) and the Board of the Augusta Margaret River Tourism Association.
-She is currently on the Board of the Small Publishers Network and Chair of the Margaret River Readers and Writers Festival Advisory Committee.
-Caroline has authored a family recipe book and several articles in various environmental magazines.
-A content gourmand and contemplative café frequenter, Caroline loves the wineries and galleries from Cape to Cape.
+Caroline has a double degree in Art History and Psychology from Oxford Brookes University and has worked in Singapore, the United Kingdom and Australia.
+She has held senior management positions in the private sector and universities.
+She served as a Board member of Amnesty International (Australia), Augusta Margaret River Tourism Association and Small Publishers Network and was Chair of the Margaret River Readers and Writers Festival Advisory Committee.
+She is one of the founding members of the Australian Short Story Festival and has an an unwavering commitment to supporting new and emerging writers and to the Australian literary landscape.

 John Wood, Publisher and Director